 - A framework based on a sequence of conservation priorities from in-field to edge-of-stream practices that, in combination, can improve watershed health

-- Databases of field boundaries, land use, and soil data available for HUC12 watersheds across the upper Midwest
+- Databases of core data and watershed data available for HUC12 watersheds across the upper Midwest

 - A toolbox for use within Esri’s ArcGIS (Version 5 is compatible with ArcGIS Pro 3x, Version 4 is compatible with 10.5-10.8.2 and ArcGIS Pro 2.7-2.9) along with the provided databases and high resolution topographic data to generate detailed output maps identifying a broad range of conservation practice opportunities available

 THE WATERSHED APPROACH